BDGeraghty/goblog/readme.md

 # GoBlog (Gator)
+The original name of this app was Gator and the db name is gator - you should use what db name you'd like.

-GoBlog (aka **Gator**) is a command-line RSS aggregation and blog management tool written in Go.
+GoBlog / gator db (aka **Gator**) is a command-line RSS aggregation and blog management tool written in Go.
 It allows you to manage RSS feeds, follow feeds from other users, and aggregate blog posts from multiple sources.

 ---